Protected chaos in a topological lattice: Introduction

-In non-linear systems, a key challenge in attributing robustness to band topology is the difficulty in defining bulk topological invariants~\cite{sone_nonlinearity-induced_2024}, which are inherently properties of linear band structures.
+In non-linear systems, a key challenge in attributing robustness to band topology is the difficulty in defining bulk topological invariants, which are inherently properties of linear band structures.
+(Nonetheless, see Refs.~\cite{sone_nonlinearity-induced_2024,zhou_topological_2022,sone_transition_2025,zhou_topological_2024,isobe_bulk-edge_2024,wong_probing_2023} for proposed non-linear topological invariants in lattices with generally Kerr-type non-linearities.)
 To overcome this, we continuously deform the Chua circuit array from its linear SSH limit by tuning its non-linear Chua diodes.
 Notably, the topological edge oscillations are preserved remarkably well even deep into the non-linear regime.
-This allows for the identification of non-linear topological boundaries, which can be made further precise with the aid of machine learning techniques.
+This allows for the identification of non-linear topological boundaries, which can be made further precise with the aid of machine learning techniques~\cite{gilpin_generative_2024}.

 Importantly, we emphasize that although we shall demonstrate topologically protected chaos only with Chua circuits, this novel form of robustness is not specific to the Lorenz equations, and extends generally to chaotic attractors with well-defined bounded oscillations.
 Furthermore, the physical implementation is applicable to any medium which can host the requisite non-linear dynamics, not just electronic circuit metamaterials.
 As such, our discovery of topologically protected chaos also opens up new possibilities in fields as diverse as neural networks~\cite{kesgin_implementing_2024,terada_chaotic_2024}, chaotic quantum dynamics~\cite{wienand_emergence_2024} and mechanical metamaterials~\cite{kim_nonlinear_2022}.